NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 > Self-Hosted Mobile Based Hyperlocal and Food Delivery Platform

-### Commertial Use Permitted
+### Commercial Use Permitted
-All the source code of Nearby Shops Open-Source project is released under a liberal MIT license which allows you to use this software for commertial use.
+All the source code of Nearby Shops Open-Source project is released under a liberal MIT license which allows you to use this software for commercial use.

 <img src="https://github.com/SumeetMoray/Nearby-Shops-End-User-Android-app/blob/master/media/nearby-shops-logo-small.png" width="140">